KeithWilliamsGMIT/Data-Representation-And-Querying-Project/README.md

 #### Conclusion
 If I were to do this project again there are a few things I would do differently.

+After completing this project I have a much better understanding of REST and how to design better APIs.
+If I were to do this project I would not make the same mistakes in designing my APIs at the beginning, which would make the development of the entire project much easier.

 I would spend more time upfront researching different technologies before starting development.
 The lack of this lead to some time consuming problems during the development phase of this project such as replacing angular-route with angular-ui-router.

 I would also involve git and GitHub more throughout the project.
 I would commit the project more frequently and also make use of GitHub's features such as issues, labels and milestones.
 However, I feel that this was not a major issue as I was not working on this project as part of a team and it was relatively easy to manage the it without these tools.

+Overall, I found this project to be an excellent learning experience and have achieved my initial goals.
+However, I feel that more planning was required before starting the development.